New Zealand–Tonga relations: Contemporary relations, 1970-present

 In June 1970, Tonga ceased to be a protected state by the United Kingdom.
 That same year, New Zealand and Tonga established diplomatic relations.
 Initially, New Zealand was accredited to Tonga from its high commission in Apia, Samoa.
 In 1974, New Zealand opened a resident high commission in Nuku'alofa.
 Since the establishment of diplomatic relations, bilateral relations between both nations have been steadily growing.
 In 2008, New Zealand Prime Minister Helen Clark attended the coronation of Tongan King George Tupou V. In 2009, Tonga opened its first high commission in Wellington, however, the high commission was closed in 2012 due to financial reasons.
 Tonga later opened a consulate-general in Auckland.

 In March 2018, New Zealand Prime Minister Jacinda Ardern and Foreign Minister Winston Peters led a Pacific Mission to Tonga.
 While in Tonga the Prime Minister announced a $10 million recovery package for those affected by Cyclone Gita.
 In March 2019, Tongan King Tupou VI and Queen Nanasipauʻu Tukuʻaho visited New Zealand.

 In 2020, New Zealand and Tonga celebrated 50 years of diplomatic relations.

 In April 2025, New Zealand Foreign Minister Winston Peters led a delegation to Tonga and met with Tongan Prime Minister ‘Aisake Valu Eke and his cabinet to reaffirm bilateral relations particularly in the areas of maritime safety, agricultural research, defence and law enforcement.
 During the visit, Peters announced that New Zealand would grant multiple entry visas to visitors from Pacific Islands Forum countries including Tonga from July 2025.
 In addition, nationals from Forum countries on temporary Australian visas would be able to visit New Zealand for up to three months without requiring a visa.

+In March 2026, New Zealand Prime Minister Christopher Luxon led a parliamentary delegation consisting of Minister for Pacific Peoples Shane Reti, Police Minister Mark Mitchell, Tim van de Molen, Jenny Salesa and Teanau Tuiono to Samoa and Tonga between 15 and 18 March to reaffirm bilateral relations with those countries.
+On 18 March, Luxon and Police Commissioner Richard Chambers visited the Tongan Police headquarters where they announced that New Zealand would fund Tonga and Samoa's subscription for the anti-drug Starboard marine surveillance platform; $2 million for social services to help reintegrate Tongan deportees returning from New Zealand; $2.4 million to the Salvation Army's charitable activities in Tonga, Samoa and Fiji; and two new kennels for drug detector dogs.
+Luxon also met with his Tongan counterpart Fatafehi Fakafānua and King Tupou VI.